 Talent starts vortexing.

 To verify cell lysis, observe the cells under a phase contrast microscope before and after addition of detergent [1].
-Whole cells appear larger with a dense, dark nucleus, with the cytoplasm will as a bright halo around the nucleus [2].
+Whole cells have a dense, dark nucleus, surrounded by the cytoplasm that appears as a bright halo [2].
 Authors, could you provide an image of the cells?

 Talent at the microscope.